AmpereComputing/terraform-oci-ampere-a1/README.md

 ### Using as a Module

 This can also be used as a terraform module.
-The following is example code for module usage:
+The following is example code for module usage supplying a custom cloud-init template:

 ```
 variable "tenancy_ocid" {}
 variable "user_ocid" {}
 variable "fingerprint" {}
 variable "private_key_path" {}
+variable "gitlab_access_token" {}

+locals {
+  cloud_init_template_path = "${path.cwd}/cloud-init.yaml.tpl"
+}

 module "oci-ampere-a1" {
   source                   = "github.com/amperecomputing/terraform-oci-ampere-a1"